yeslogic/prince-docs/docs/installing.md

 ### Installing Prince on Windows

-1. Downlad your installation package from the [Download Page](/download/).
+1. Download your installation package from the [Download Page](/download/).
 2. After downloading and attempting to run the installer you might see a confirmation screen like this.
 Click "run".
 Note that the filename for the installer may be different than the one shown in the picture.

     Run installer confirmation